-The school council is comprised of approximately 75 students who sit on the various committees.
-They are democratically elected and provide the links between the four Houses, the main student body and the senior leadership team of the school.
-School Parliament is held three times each year and reinforces the ideas of mutual respect and tolerance as well as democracy through the debates and votes that are held each time.
-There is also a Headteacher question time again reinforcing these core values.
+The school council comprises some 75 students who sit on various committees.
+They are democratically elected and provide the link between the four school Houses, the main student body and the school’s senior leadership team.
+The school parliament is held three times a year and reinforces the core values of mutual respect, tolerance and democracy through debates, votes and a headteacher’s question time.

-British STEAM (Science, Technology, Engineering and Mathematics) promotes the impact that these subjects have had in shaping modern Britain in the past, present and future.
-Students look at these subjects in depth during this week and apply them across the curriculum in many different scenarios and in many different ways.
-We promote e-safety with students and parents so that nobody receives unsuitable or extremist material.
+British STEAM (Science, Technology, Engineering and Mathematics) promotes the impact these subjects have had in shaping modern Britain in the past, present and future.
+Students study these subjects in-depth and apply them across the curriculum in many different ways.

 Our assemblies uphold traditional values of empathy, respect, tolerance and democracy.
-They also focus on celebration of achievements and many are themed around aspects of ‘character’ and the development of it.
-Assemblies are linked into the tutor programme which reinforces and develops discussion around assembly themes.
+They also focus on celebrating achievements, with many themed around character and its development Assemblies are also linked into the tutor programme, which reinforces and develops discussion around assembly themes.

 Curriculum themes and topics

-Longdean’s curriculum ensures that students leave the school with the qualifications and also the skills they will need to have control and choice over their futures.
-This includes developing the understanding and use of money, effective literacy skills, collaboration, resilience and the skills needed to know how to learn in an ever changing world.
-These skills include tolerance and respect for different points of view and the provenance of them.
+Longdean’s curriculum ensures that students leave the school with the qualifications and skills they need to have a choice and say in their futures.
+These include understanding and using money, effective literacy skills, collaboration, resilience, and qualities such as tolerance and respect for different points of view that are needed to learn in an ever-changing world.

 This is divided into three elements and is based around personal learning and thinking skills.
-Opening Minds combines English, History, Geography and Re.
+Opening Minds combines English, History, Geography and Religious Education.
 Future Skills blends Mathematics, Science, Technology and Computing.
-Resilience also promotes problem solving and emotional intelligence.
-The cross curricular focus and development of skills links strongly to an understanding of people’s personal freedoms, tolerance of views and respect for each other as unique individuals.
+Resilience also promotes problem-solving and emotional intelligence.
+The cross-curricular focus and development of skills links strongly to an understanding of people’s personal freedoms, tolerance of views and respect for each other as unique individuals.

-Social Sciences (RE, Citizenship, PE, Government & Politics)
+Social Sciences (RE, Citizenship, PE, Government and Politics)

-PE Promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum.
+Promotion of the concept of fair play, following the rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation and inclusion form an integral part of the PE curriculum.